starwit/k8s-hetzner/README.md

-# Install Kubernetes Cluster on Hetzner
+# Install Kubernetes Cluster on Hetzner with Terraform and GitHubActions

 ## Installation Hints